24 luxury shoes that are actually worth buying, according to experts | CNN Underscored

 Nike Air Zoom Tempo Next % Running Shoe ($200; nordstrom.com)

 “One place never to cut corners is with running shoes,” says Madden, an avid runner.
-“It’s shocking how fast Nike’s Next % sneakers make me, and they’re so comfy too.
+“It’s shocking how fast Nike’s Next % sneakers make me, and they’re so comfy too.”

 Prada Naplak Logo-Plaque Pumps ($925; farfetch.com)

 “In my opinion, anything with the famous Prada logo is worth the splurge,” says Stiegman.
-“These babies in particular — with a square toe, flat heel and a strappy sling-back — are unique, but still timeless.”
+“These babies in particular — with a square toe, flat heel and a strappy slingback — are unique but still timeless.”